Torpedo Factory Art Center / United States Naval Torpedo Station (Building Two)

 City of Alexandria, Virginia

 Location.
 38° 48.298′ N, 77° 2.411′ W. Marker is in Alexandria, Virginia.
 Marker is on North Union Street.
 Touch for map.
-The marker is located on the left side of the entrance doors.
+The markers are located on each side of the North Union Street entrance doors.
 Marker is at or near this postal address: 105 North Union Street, Alexandria VA 22314, United States of America.
 Touch for directions.

 Categories. • Arts, Letters, Music • War, World I • War, World II •

 Credits.
 This page was last revised on October 31, 2016.
 This page originally submitted on September 23, 2016, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 231 times since then and 10 times this year.
 Photos: 1. submitted on September 23, 2016, by Don Morfe of Baltimore, Maryland.
 2. submitted on October 30, 2016, by Kevin W. of Stafford, Virginia.
 3, 4. submitted on September 23, 2016, by Don Morfe of Baltimore, Maryland.
 5, 6, 7. submitted on October 30, 2016, by Kevin W. of Stafford, Virginia. • Bill Pfingsten was the editor who published this page.